 When spraying your dog with water, make sure to spray the paws and stomach to cool them down quicker.
 If you are using a wet towel, it’s better to rub their paws and stomach than top coat.

-If you can't walk your dog during the early and later hours of the day, doggy boots is a good way to protect their paws.
+If you can't walk your dog during the early and later hours of the day, doggy boots are a good way to protect their paws.

 In summer, fleas, ticks, mosquitoes, and other parasites are practically everywhere.
 They carry tapeworms, heartworms, and diseases such as Lyme or Bartonella that can put your pet at risk.
 Ask your vet for the appropriate medical prescriptions to keep your Fido or Kitty pest-free.